bloomberg/container-timing/README.md

   <img alt="Illustration showing the effect of nested containers for the shadowed pattern" src="./docs/img/nested-shadowed-light.svg">
 </picture>

-## Non Goals

-### LCP Integration

-This is not intended to provide changes to the [Largest Contentful Paint](https://developer.mozilla.org/en-US/docs/Web/API/LargestContentfulPaint) algorithm.
-Although in the future LCP could benefit from user-marks of content which are containers and receiving paint times from those to choose better candidates it's currently not in scope whether this will have any affect any on any existing browser metrics

-### Built-in containers

-The changes here are also not going to add support to built in composite elements such as MathML or SVG, in future it's possible for a follow up proposal to mark those elements as containers so they can be counted for higher-level metrics such as LCP and added to the results when observing container timing.

-### Shadow DOM

-Currently Element Timing [doesn't have support for shadow DOM](https://github.com/WICG/element-timing/issues/3).
-There will need to be many architecture-decisions made on how the shadow DOM interacts with element timing, (should it be opened up or closed, should individual elements be surfaced or just the shadow host element).
-Once we have a good story for Element Timing we can later have a proposal for Container Timing too (which hopefully follows similar rules to the Element Timing API).

 ## Security and Privacy

 The cross-frame boundary is not breached: elements belonging to iframes are not exposed to the parent frames.
 No timing information is passed to the parent frame unless the developer themselves explicitly pass information via postMessage.